 A VA Certificate of Eligibility (“VA COE”) is required for every Arizona VA home loan.
-Veterans must prove they are eligible for a VA home loan.
-A VA Certificate of Eligibility provides that proof.
-The document shows how much and what type of VA loan eligibility the veteran has.
+VA Certificate of Eligibility proves a veteran is eligible for a VA home loan.
+The document shows how much and what type of VA loan eligibility each veteran has.

-A VA COE is typically requested by the veteran’s Arizona VA Lender.
+Typically, the veteran’s mortgage lender requests the VA Certificates of Eligibility.
 In order to request a VA COE, the VA lender needs a copy of the veteran’s form DD214.

 Requesting a VA COE

 A VA lender may request a VA COE for you.
 A veteran may also request a VA COE for themselves.
 I. VA COE – Lender Requested